erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/Additional-materials-en.md

 ## Disable secureboot
 > [!Warning]
-> do this only if necessary!
+> Do this only if necessary!

 > [Guide to disabling secureboot](/guide/English/disable-secureboot-en.md)